oscarpm5/Phoebus_Engine/README.md

 * Objects have an outline when selected, outline size can be configured via the config panel.

+* Depth buffer can be displayed in the editor cam.
+To enable this go to Menu -> config -> rendering and check "Depth display"

-* [TODO] Still WiP Object Translate/Rotate/Scale can be done in both local & global space.
+* Object Translate/Rotate/Scale can be done in both local & global space.

 ## Aditional comments for the teacher: